 In addition to the Agricultural Climate Check with which our farmers can draw up their individual climate assessment and identify improvement potentials, the DMK Group aims to reinforce climate protection on dairy farms with “DMK Net Zero Farms”.

-“DMK Net Zero Farms” are testing a variety of climate measures at agricultural holdings to reduce the CO2 footprint by the end of 2025.
+“DMK Net Zero Farms” are testing a variety of climate measures at agricultural holdings to reduce the CO2 footprint by the end of 2025 and bring it towards net zero.
 The focus in reducing CO2 emissions is on farm management, arable farming and fodder crops and the farms’ energy generation.

 By the way, Germany’s grassland, including meadows and pastures, accounts for around 30% of the agricultural area and acts as important CO2 storage.
 With around 2.4 billion tonnes of carbon, this land actually exceeds the carbon content of Germany’s entire forest area twofold.